AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 The plugin introduces a concept of *"form registrations"*, a proxy layer between WordPress and a CRM form.
 It specifies among other things which CRM form to work with, how to handle submissions, which fields to make required or optional.
 With the power of Twig you can also define default values for fields.

-Browse to the Dynamics 365 Integration settings and switch to the *Forms* tab.
+Browse to the CDS Integration settings and switch to the *Forms* tab.
 Click *Create new* to create a new form registration.
 Fill in the **Form Name**, click the looking glass button in the **CRM Form** field, pick the entity and corresponding form.
 Select **Create a new record** to create new a Lead record every time someone submits your form.

 ![CRM form designer with the custom Lead form.](/img/integration-cds/getting-started/crm-form.png)